Raymond-blip/landstar/README.md

   - `applicant-signup.htm`
   - `immigrant-signup.htm`
 - Point them to your real URLs (e.g. `https://api.yourdomain.com/applicants`) and adjust field names or headers as needed.

+### Authentication (added demo)

+- `POST /api/set-password` — set a password for an existing applicant (body: `{ "email": "...", "password": "..." }`).
+- `POST /api/login` — login with `{ "email": "...", "password": "..." }` and receive `{ ok: true, token, user }` on success.
+- `GET /api/me` — return current user when sent `Authorization: Bearer <token>` header.
+- `POST /api/logout` — invalidate a token (accepts `Authorization: Bearer <token>` header or `{ "token": "..." }` body).

+Client notes:

+- Use the web UI at `/login.html` to sign in.
+Successful sign-in redirects to `/dashboard.html`.
+- Sessions are stored in-memory (demo).
+Restarting the server clears sessions.
+- Password hashing uses SHA-256 for this demo — do not use this in production without proper salting and stronger password handling.